 Vito and Nick’s has been around since the 1950s and is a Southside institution worthy of its place in the Chicago Pizza Hall of Fame (which doesn’t actually exist but probably should).
 Their cracker-crust pizza is super thin and crispy, with bubbly browned cheese and spicy tomato sauce.
 It's the kind of pizza you can eat a lot of, and you should plan on doing just that.

-Professor Pizza operates out of the Humboldt Park Eatery (a takeout and delivery-only ghost kitchen) and makes a variety of delicious pies.
+Professor Pizza is a take-out and delivery-only spot in the West Loop (though you can eat on the Tetto rooftop when it's nice).
 Their tavern-style has a thin but durable crust that holds up to toppings, and a garlicky red sauce.
 We're fans of the sausage and pepper that's piled with mozzarella, sausage, roasted peppers, peppadew, whipped ricotta (along with sauce and parm).
 We don’t understand how this pizza manages to stay crispy, but it does, and it’s delicious.

 You might already be familiar with Middle Brow’s regular pizza, which has a puffy sourdough crust.
 But on Tuesdays they serve tavern-style pies, and they’re fantastic.
 The crust is very thin with crispy burnt edges, and a sweeter sauce than what you’ll normally taste on their regular red-sauce pies.
 The best part is that the cracker-thin crust still has the delicious sourdough flavor that we expect (and love) from this place.